MicrosoftDocs/win32/desktop-src/gdi/graphic-modes.md

 ---
-Description: 'Windows supports five graphic modes that allow an application to specify how colors are mixed, where output appears, how the output is scaled, and so on.
-These modes, which are stored in a DC, are described in the following table.' ms.assetid: '061af47e-fd49-4eb4-9b1b-03eb9c841622'
+Description: Windows supports five graphic modes that allow an application to specify how colors are mixed, where output appears, how the output is scaled, and so on.
+These modes, which are stored in a DC, are described in the following table. ms.assetid: 061af47e-fd49-4eb4-9b1b-03eb9c841622
 title: Graphic Modes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Graphic Modes